 Time is the main constraint to writing and promoting content for any blog.
 A website doesn’t grow on it’s own.
 You have to either apply yourself, or invest in a writer/developer to help.

 Thankfully, writing for this site hasn’t ever felt like a chore.
-I’ve never received abuse or heavy criticism for the things i’ve written — possibly because I don’t say anything too outrageous or antagonistic.
+I’ve never received abuse or heavy criticism for the things I’ve written — possibly because I don’t say anything too outrageous or antagonistic.
 Most of the feedback I get is positive.
-However, that’s not the same experience all other sports betting site owners have (see BetfairProTrader’s final post).
+However, that’s not the same experience all other sports betting site owners have (see BetfairProTrader’s final post, if you can find it).

 Another downside to writing a sports betting blog (specifically), is being “typecast” to a single sub-niche.
 Whilst my site is at times, ironically, an anti-gambling site, it doesn’t mean that everyone sees it that way.
 Sports betting isn’t a particularly broad topic, and doesn’t have a glamorous reputation either (read this post Why Is Gambling Considered A Taboo?).
 So it may not open up many new avenues (e.g. collaborations) in the future.